On the day I met Raine, the first thing I did was jerk awake in bed and vomit nightmares into my lap.

 The smile, the knowing look in her eyes, or just the fact that she was stunning; I took her hand.

 “Heather,” I muttered.

 Raine was true to her word.
-She steered my exhausted body over to the sinks and helped me wipe the drying blood from under my nose and the vomit from my lips.
-She waited with me for the bleeding to stop, handed me paper towels and made sure I lent forward so the blood didn’t drain down my throat, then got me to wash my mouth out.
-She filled a glass with water and made me drink it all, slowly.
+She steered my exhausted body over to the sinks, helped me wipe the drying blood from under my nose and the vomit from my lips.
+She waited with me for the bleeding to stop, handed me paper towels, and made sure I leaned forward so the blood didn’t drain down my throat, then got me to wash my mouth out.
+She fetched a glass, filled it with water, and made me drink it all, slowly.
 Her hand on my back helped, a gentle, unfamiliar pressure.
-She wet another paper towel and suggested I wipe my face, just to help me feel better.
+She wet another paper towel and suggested I wipe my face again, just to help me feel better.

 I couldn’t speak, too mortified to even mumble a thank you.

 “There, feeling a little more human now, eh?”
 Raine smiled at me in the mirror.
 I managed to shake my head.
 “So, you’re not hungover, you don’t look like a druggie, but hey, you never know.
 You haven’t greened out, and I’m gonna presume you don’t do Molly?”

 I frowned.
 “Who’s Molly?”